Current Student Resources

 Forms:

-5. If you are providing patient care, notify your Practice Coordinators and DPA.
+5. If you are providing patient care, notify your Practice Coordinators.
+Work with them to coordinate temporary reassignment of patient care responsibilities during your parental leave.

 6. Inform your patients.
-Ensure continuity of patient care by making sure they can be treated while you are absent.
+Provide them with the emergency provider contact information to ensure they can be treated while you are absent.

 While on leave: